- Research article

 Electronic supplementary material

 Additional file 1: Figure S1: Flow diagram of the study.
+Figure S2.
 Quantified Western results of Figures 4, 5, 6 (caspase-9, caspase-3, cytochrome c, p-PI3k, p-Akt, Bcl-xl and p-Bad).
 Figure S3.
 Western blotting analysis of IGF -I, IGF-IIR, Akt and PI3Kk expressions after JNK inhibitor co-treatment with Danggui and Ang II in H9c2 cells.
 Figure S4.
 Western blotting analysis of capase-3 after JNK inhibitor co-treatment with Danggui and Ang II in H9c2 cells.
 (PDF 475 KB)

 Authors’ original submitted files for images